riadjoseph/royal-giraffe/src/pages/faq.md

           first batch of enhancements (Urgent and important) takes 2-4 weeks, measuring it is a full time and medium/long term activity.

-          *   But once implemented, SEO brings you the benefit way after the implementation, and for years to come.
-Email me at riad@webforgood.fr and we’ll talk about it all, no commitment whatsoever.
+          *   But once implemented, SEO enhancements bring you the benefit for years to come.

       - question: Do you guarantee your SEO work?
         answer: >
           Yes and no. I'll explain: We guarantee what we control, and an